n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 ```

 Our two pointers this time are `lo` and `hi`. `lo` moves from the left to the
-center, stopping when an element is greater than the pivot. `hi` moves from the
+right, stopping when an element is greater than the pivot. `hi` moves from the
-right towards the center, stopping only when an element is less than or equal
+right towards the left, stopping when an element is less than or equal to the
-to the pivot.
-Once both pointers reach an element violating their side's
+pivot.
+Once both pointers reach an element violating their side's condition,
-condition, they swap, then proceed.
+they swap, then proceed.

-At the end, once again, we do some clean-up, then swap the pivot into the
+At the end, we do some clean-up, then swap the pivot into the dividing point
-dividing point then return that index.
+then return that index.

 Once again, a visualization: